ad1mt/Multi-Word-Int/README.md

 Provides implicit/automatic conversions to other types wherever possible.
 Will compile and run on 32bit and 64bit environments.
 Written purely in Pascal to be portable and reliable (no assembly or C languages).
+This should be considered a beta development version.